RsyncProject/rsync/rsync.1.md

     of "%i %n%L".
 See the [`--log-file-format`](#opt) option if you wish to override this.

-    Here's a example command that requests the remote side to log what is
+    Here's an example command that requests the remote side to log what is
     happening:

     >     rsync -av --remote-option=--log-file=/tmp/rlog src/ dest/